 Handling "Frontpage" collections, and other theme-specific product areas

 Some themes include the ability to feature a collection of products on the frontpage, or elsewhere.
-Since most themes don't support swapping collections based on the visitor, it'll require custom code to use audience-specific collections in these cases.
+Most themes don't support swapping collections based on the visitor, so it will require custom code to use audience-specific collections in these cases.
+This kind of thing would only work with specific key types such as customer tags or e-mail addresses.